imw/rtc/README.md

 Opponnents do not take turns.
 Instead, they are limited only by the speed with which they execute their desired moves.

 You can download a ready to play version from the Releases section.
-Or you can clone this repository.
+Or if you have a go toolchain you can clone this repository, and build with `go build -o rtc`.

 ## Setup
 Real time chess runs in your terminal.
 There are two players, A and B. To start